 Goals are built as statements in the Rule Engine.
 The Rule specifies to WalkMe what it should be looking for and what information you would like recorded in Analytics.
 Common Goal Types include URL reached, on-screen element clicked, or jQuery element visible.

-The Main Goal should show value and be relevant to your key performance indicators, as defined by you and your CSM.
+The Main Goal should show value and be relevant to your key performance indicators, as defined by you and your Account Manager.
 Use a message or a URL that demonstrates completion.

 Create Milestone Goals